asprenger/ray_retriever/README.md

     curl --header "Content-Type: application/json" --data '{ "question":"How many sides does a cube have?"}' http://127.0.0.1:8000/query
     {"response":" 6"}

-    curl --header "Content-Type: application/json" --data '{ "question":"What is reasoning?"}' http://127.0.0.1:8000/query
+    curl --header "Content-Type: application/json" --data '{ "question":"How long is the term of a US supreme court judge?"}' http://127.0.0.1:8000/query
-    {"response":"  Reasoning is a way of thinking that uses logic and facts to decide what is true or best.
-It is different from obeying tradition or emotions to decide what things are best or true."}
+    {"response":"The term of a US Supreme Court judge is for life."}

     curl --header "Content-Type: application/json" --data '{ "question":"What is the capital of France?"}' http://127.0.0.1:8000/query
     {"response":"  Paris"}